aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     However, it might still be useful to print all the logs (including debug ones) of a very small percentage of invocations to have a better understanding of the behaviour of your code in production even when there are no errors.

-    Sampling decision happens at the Logger initialization.
+    **Sampling decision happens at the Logger initialization**.
 This means sampling may happen significantly more or less than depending on your traffic patterns, for example a steady low number of invocations and thus few cold starts.
+    If you want to reset the sampling decision and refresh it for each invocation, you can call the `logger.refreshSampleRateCalculation()` method at the beginning or end of your handler.

 === "handler.ts"